Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 Morrison's supermarket.
 Then go

-line.
-Bear left to continue along this steep road uphill to reach
+left to continue along this steep road uphill to reach the entrance of

-Keep climbing the road to the top and then right at the Calderdale Way sign.
-Go along this track
+road to the top and then right at the Calderdale Way sign.
+Go along this

 angle left up the meadow to the top right hand corner.
 Then follow the